mr-gera/EasyRXSwift/README.md

 # SwiftListener

 # EXAMPLE  - Segue Listening.
-Easy way to set data in segues' destinations
+Easy way to pass data to segue's destination controller

 - Just set "BaseSegue" as a class of your segue
 - In your ViewController add listener: